 Remain a Laker and Dwight will inevitably be labeled by many as the guy who grabbed the money.
 Or was too concerned about becoming a movie star.
 Or was afraid of how playing for a third team in three years during his prime would affect his legacy.
 Or didn’t have the balls to do what he really wanted.

 Join the Rockets, Clippers, Hawks, etc. and Dwight will have “wilted” under the spotlight of being a Laker.
 Or bails whenever situations aren’t perfect.
 Or teamed up with James Harden, Chris Paul, Steph Curry, etc. because he’s not an “alpha male.”
 Or may be a star, but isn’t a “franchise player.”

 Howard must accept the uncomfortable truth that universal approval and appeal is impossible.
 The last two seasons of the center’s career have been a P.R. disaster, in large part because he’s prioritized outside opinion first.
-It's impossible to maintain a public life without putting off people, which makes trying pointless.
+It’s impossible to maintain a public life without putting off people, which makes trying to pointless.
 If an unpopular decision is necessary, at least make it your own for reasons you understand.
 If people are gonna draw the wrong conclusions, let that happen on your terms.
 Despite his stature and fame, Howard never appears to be pulling his own strings.
-For his own well-being, he needs to figure out what he wants from his career, make a decision accordingly, then let the talking heads and faceless fans say and Tweet what they will.
+For Dwight’s own well-being, he needs to figure out what he wants from his career, make a decision accordingly, then let the talking heads and faceless fans say and Tweet what they will.